jesses-code-adventures/utapi-go/readme.md

 A thin wrapper for the uploadthing api.

-Note: Currently incomplete as I have only implemented what I need so far.
 If you'd like to add something you need, feel free to contribute in line with [contributing.md](contributing.md).

 ## why?